-Centella asiatica (CICA) for High-Performance Cosmetic Formulation
+Centella Asiatica (CICA) for High-Performance Formulation

 Centella asiatica leaves (CICA) for cosmetic formulation; triterpene source for soothing, barrier support, and resilience